 4. Give students opportunities to write about math.

 Writing is the foundation of all subjects.
-It is especially important for math.
+It is essential for math.
 Writing about math is helpful for all students!
 This gives time for processing complicated math problems.
 It also helps the teacher by evaluating the student’s thinking process.

-Additionally, writing gives students the opportunity to get creative.
+Additionally, writing allows students to get creative.
 For example, students can create their own problems to solve.
 Another example is having students write how to solve a problem using their own steps.

 Click HERE to learn more about these Math Writing prompts from my Teachers Pay Teachers store.

 5. Make math tools accessible for all students.

 Tools such as rulers, clocks, calculators, blocks, etc., are all considered technology.
 These tools help students to learn and make sense of math problems.
 They can help students communicate their ideas.

 Again, these benefit ALL students; therefore, they should be accessible to ALL students.
 You can do this by having these tools strategically placed so that students can select the appropriate tool needed to solve problems.

 6. Allow students to have independent practice in the classroom.